-Lance is NED!!
-Lance is in the eighth grade.
+Lance is going to be a sophomore.
 He enjoys being manager for the DHS football, basketball and track & field teams.
+If all goes well he will be playing baseball in the spring.
 He is all boy alright!
-He goes back to St. Jude in July 2014 for annual scans.
+He goes back to St. Jude in November 2015 for annual scans and has graduated to the ACT Clinic.
 Please keep him in your prayers.

 I am a little boy who has been diagnosed with osteosarcoma.
 It is a type of bone cancer.
 I live in New Mexico, but my parents wanted me to have the best treatment in the country so we are here in Memphis, TN at St Jude Children’s Research Hospital.
 My working diagnosis was made in my home town by my primary care provider.
 She is a very smart lady who did not waste any time by helping us get referred to St. Jude.
 My dad who is a New Mexico National Guardsman was stationed in Afghanistan when we found out about my illness.
 He was able to come home and be with me and my mom.
 My mom and dad are "tag teaming" with each other to make sure one parent is here with me and that a parent is home with my sister, Lindsey.
 Once a month we are all together in Memphis.